 Lincoln and Beatrice Baylies continued to live at 315 Commonwealth until about 1941, when they moved to Newton.

-By 1941, 315 Commonwealth was the home of Miss Stella M. Perry.
+On July 29, 1941, 315 Commonwealth was acquired from Lincoln and Beatrice Baylies by Miss Stella M. Perry.
 She previously had lived at 23 Brimmer, where she had operated a lodging house.
-She was the assessed owner of 315 Commonwealth from 1942 through 1944.
 In September of 1941, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+She continued to live there until about 1944.

-By 1945, 315 Commonwealth was the home of Nels (Nils) Oscar Fredrik Spongberg and his wife, Elin (Villander) Spongberg, who operated it as a lodging house.
+On March 29, 1944, 315 Commonwealth was acquired from Stella Perry by Elin A. (Villander) Spongberg, the wife of Nels (Nils) Oscar Fredrik Spongberg, who operated it as a lodging house.
 They previously had lived and operated a lodging house at 111 Commonwealth, and they also operated a lodging house at 197 Commonwealth.
 Their son, Arne Spongberg, lived with them.
-Elin Spongberg was the assessed owner of 315 Commonwealth from 1945 through 1949.

 They continued to live at 315 Commonwealth in 1946, but had moved to 184 Marlborough by 1947.
 315 Commonwealth became the home of their son, Arne, and his wife, Barbara (Anderson) Spongberg, who were married that year.
 They continued to live there and operate it as a lodging house about 1949.

-By 1950, 315 Commonwealth was the home of Nels Spongberg’s brother-in-law and sister, Gustaf Ragnar Hulteen, a house painter, and Lilly Alvida (Spongberg) Hulteen, who operated it as a lodging house.
+On April 22, 1949, 315 Commonwealth was acquired from Elin Spongberg by her sister-in-law, Lilly Alvida (Spongberg) Hulteen, the wife of Gustaf Ragnar Hulteen, a house painter.
+They operated it as a lodging house.
 They previously had lived in Belmont.
-Lilly Hulteen was the assessed owner of 315 Commonwealth from 1950.
 They continued to live there until about 1955.

-By 1960, 315 Commonwealth was owned by Mrs. Paula Frieda (Goller) Lescrinier Koebbel, the wife of George Koebbel.
+On July 3, 1958, 315 Commonwealth was acquired from the Chakurmanians by Paula Frieda (Goller) Lescrinier Koebbel, the wife of George Koebbel.
 She continued to operate it as a lodging house.
 George and Paula Koebbel lived at 114 Huntington, where they operated the Elite Guest House.

 In August of 1961, prior to taking title to 315 Commonwealth, the College applied for (and subsequently received) permission to convert the property from a lodging house into a dormitory.